EngMazenEssam/Elherafeen/CairoAutoParts_MVC/README.md

 # CSAI 203 Course Project - Team ELHERAFEEN

 ## Description
-This is an Auto Parts E-commerce system built with Flask and HTML/TailwindCSS.
+This is an Auto Parts E-commerce system built with Flask and HTML/CSS (No frameworks).
 It implements the MVC architecture.

 ## How to Run